This is a guest post from Knowmax, a self-service, centralized information repository for incorporating and organizing information of enterprises.

 Let’s look at a real life example.

 Imagine you’ve got an upset customer calling about an incorrect credit card charge.
-Voice AI captures what the customer is saying and determines negative sentiment on the call.
+Contact center AI captures what the customer is saying and determines negative sentiment on the call.
 At the same time, Knowledge Management can be accessed to surface a decision tree of the proper protocol to take to solve this customer complaint.

 Eventually, the agent is able to bring in their supervisor and resolve the query.
 They’re also able to provide feedback via their Knowledge Management System that a particular resource needs to be updated.